iAvoe/Python-DiceGame/README.md

  - time.strftime("%Y%m%d-%H%M%S") was added to filename for file separation
  - Example path was shown in user interaction to make user input of file saving path right
  - Default save to Desktop for both Windows and Linux OS

+**V5**:
+ - Being forced to turn this code into module
+ - forced di() function to take parameter di_max due to functions don't take others' params, which is less elegant
+ - User interaction is better thanks to indents created by functions